A Transformation Approach that Makes SPAI, PSAI and RSAI Procedures Efficient for Large Double Irregular Nonsymmetric Sparse Linear Systems: The SPAI, PSAI( ) and RSAI( ) procedures

 \subsection{The RSAI($tol$) procedure}

-We first overview the basic RSAI (BRSAI) procedure \cite{Jia15}.
+We first review the basic RSAI (BRSAI) procedure \cite{Jia15}.
 Suppose that $\mathcal{J}_{k}^{(l)}$ is the sparsity pattern of $m_{k}$ generated by BRSAI after $l$ loops starting with the initial sparsity pattern $\mathcal{J}^{(0)}_{k}$.
-If $m_{k}$ does not yet satisfy the prescribed accuracy $\eta$, BRSAI continues improving $m_{k}$ by augmenting its sparsity pattern as follows.
+If $m_{k}$ does not yet satisfy the prescribed accuracy $\eta$, BRSAI improves $m_{k}$ by augmenting its sparsity pattern as follows.